ir-uam/RELISON/docs/source/commdetection/algorithms/modularity.rst

 **Reference:** M. Rosvall and C. Bergstrom.
 Maps of random walks on complex networks reveal community structure.
 Proceedings of the National Academy of Sciences 105(4), pp. 1118-1123 (2008)

+**NOTE:** As Infomap uses the original implementation (https://github.com/mapequation/infomap), at the moment, this method only works on Linux.

 Parameters
 ^^^^^^^^^^
 *  :code:`trials`: the number of iterations of the most external loop of the algorithm.